samrjthompson/ProjectMars/README.md

 Migration is affected through region attraction which, in turn, is affected by fertility, economic opportunities, and border security.

 Reproduction rates, and pop growth from this, is affected by health of the population and the food abundance of the region.
-Food abudance will directly affect pop capacity.
+Food abundance will directly affect pop capacity.
 If food abundance drops below pop capacity, then people will start to starve and overall productivity and economic output of the region will go down.